 Hólar in Hjaltadalur is located some 314 km away from the capital city, Reykjavík.
 You can rent a car in Reykjavík and drive up to Hólar in a day or two.

-Don't miss visiting this important historical site when travelling up north in Iceland.
-Also check out the Tröllaskagi nature, culture and history tour.
+Don't miss visiting this important historic site when travelling up north in Iceland.

 Have a lovely time at the beautiful Hólar in Hjaltadalur :)